XadilamMbambisa/Quantum-Forge/product_vision.md

   ## Moore's Vision Template
   **For** high school, undergraduate students, educators and parents.
   **Who** lack awareness of all the different STEM careers available in South Africa.
-  **The** "STEMify Mzansi" helps students discover, prepre for and succeed in STEM careers.
+  **The** "STEMify Mzansi" helps students discover, prepare for and succeed in STEM careers.
   **Is** a personalized STEM career exploration platform that helps high school and undergraduate students discover their ideal STEM career paths.
   **That** helps educate users on these different fields.
   **Unlike** generic platforms such as "Careers24", "Job Mail" which lack proper information about STEM fields.
-  **Our product** is tailored for South African students with an emphsis on the actionable steps they can take with the opportunities avilable to them.
+  **Our product** is tailored for South African students with an emphasis on the actionable steps they can take with the opportunities avilable to them.